shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/04-manifest.md

       file: ./src/mapping.ts
 ```

+## 💡 A word about ABIs

+When another smart contract or external application wants to call a smart contract function, it needs to know how to interact with the contract's interface.
+And since in practice an Ethereum smart contract is deployed on the blockchain as byte code, we need a better way to tell consumers how to invoke the contract and what to expect back.

+This is what ABIs (Application Binary Interface) are for!
+They define the methods and structures that can be used to interact with that binary contract and what shape of data you'll get back.

+You can read more about ABIs in the [Solidity docs](https://docs.soliditylang.org/en/latest/abi-spec.html), or check out this [Quicknode article](https://www.quicknode.com/guides/solidity/what-is-an-abi) on the topic.

 ## ✅ Make sure it works

 Now, it's time for you to verify if you have followed the instructions carefully, click on the button **Test Manifest** to check that your manifest is well formed.